Sky View Las Vegas

 Overview of Part 107 Waiver

 After obtaining my Part 107 waiver, I’ve learned that it’s crucial to understand the responsibilities it entails.
 The Responsible Person is the linchpin of safe drone operations under the waiver.
 They must ensure that the remote Pilot in Command (PIC), manipulators of the controls, and Visual Observers (VOs) are informed about the waiver’s terms and strictly adhere to them.
-This includes being well-versed with Part 107 regulations.
+This includes being well-versed in Part 107 regulations.

 Before any drone flight, the Responsible Person must file a Notice to Air Mission (NOTAM) within a specific timeframe.
 Here’s a quick rundown of the steps: